St. Joseph River (Lake Michigan): Recreation

-The St. Joseph River is an exciting trout and salmon sport fishery, encompassing 47 mi of river in Michigan and 16 mi in Indiana.
+The Saint Joseph River is a trout and salmon sport fishery, encompassing 47 mi of river in Michigan and 16 mi in Indiana.
 The economic benefits to local Michigan and Indiana communities are estimated at several million dollars annually.

 Canoeists can travel the entire length of the main stem, if they are prepared to portage.
-Many of the larger tributaries offer excellent opportunities for paddling, hiking, hunting, and fishing.
+Many of the larger tributaries offer opportunities for paddling, hiking, hunting, and fishing.